DetonDev/bowl-of-chips/README.md

 # bowl-of-chips
 A game created on my quest to design the stupidest game ever.
+It's still unfinished.